Adventures of Zeleon

 "Houston, this is Leon Atkins from Andromeda 7, come in!
 Houston, this is Leon Atkins from Andromeda 7, come in!"

-He kicked the floor of the pod out of frustration, knowing there was no use in even trying to contact them.
+He kicked the floor of the pod out of frustration, realizing there was no use in even trying to contact them, being an entire galaxy away.
 He let out the deepest of sighs in an attempt to calm himself somewhat, before refocusing on where exactly he ended up.
 He grabbed the hatch handle to open it, however it was jammed, likely from the damage.

 "Argh...this is completely beyond a bad luck day…"